luontola/territory-bro/resources/public/home.md

 * Keep track of territory assignments
 * A place to write down do-not-calls - compatible with European privacy laws (GDPR)

+You can [view a demo congregation](/congregation/demo) to explore what Territory Bro offers.

+To start creating new territory cards for your congregation, read more from the [user guide](/documentation).

 ## Example: Electronic Territory Cards

 <div class="sms-discussion" aria-description="Example SMS discussion">